Arshad-Siddiqui/Arshad-Siddiqui-Test/README.md

 # Arshad Siddiqui (Work in progress) 🛠

 I'm a junior full stack web developer who recently graduated from Makers Academy Bootcamp.
 A few months prior, I was self teaching using online resources such as codecademy, freeCodeCamp and The Odin Project; where I had loads of fun learning syntax and how to think algorithmically about a problem.

+At bootcamp is where I learned plenty of things which I didn't consider important at the time such as TDD, writing clean maintainable code as well as effective communication for working within a team.
+I also learnt how to build projects from scratch with other people.

 What drew me to the field was my passion for problem solving as well as its fast pace.
-At bootcamp is where I learned plenty of things which I didn't consider important at the time such as TDD, writing clean maintainable code as well as effective communication for working within a team.
-I also learnt how important building larger projects were to learning as compared to grinding away at problems on codewars.
+I've also loved tech from a young age and would obsess about tech news due to how exciting and innovative the field is.

 ## Projects